massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

     string localPath = "./data/";
     string fileName = "wtfile" + Guid.NewGuid().ToString() + ".txt";
     string localFilePath = Path.Combine(localPath, fileName);

     // Write text to the file
     await File.WriteAllTextAsync(localFilePath, "Hello, World!");
     Console.WriteLine("Local file created, press 'Enter' to continue.");
     Console.ReadLine();
     ```

+1. Press **ctrl+s** to save your changes, and continue to the next step.

-1. Find the **// UPLOAD THE FILE TO BLOB STORAGE** comment, then add the following code directly beneath the comment.
+1. Locate the **// UPLOAD THE FILE TO BLOB STORAGE** comment, then add the following code directly beneath the comment.
 The code gets a reference to a **BlobClient** object by calling the **GetBlobClient** method on the container created in the previous section.
 It then uploads a generated local file using the **UploadAsync** method.
 This method creates the blob if it doesn't already exist, and overwrites it if it does.

     ```csharp
     // Get a reference to the blob and upload the file